08-04-2008, 10:52 PM

 You don't want them cut so short they can't even fly around once they're up on something high and take off and dive bomb to the ground - this will cause injury you want them to be able to glide and have a nice safe landing.

-I've clipped all my birds wings, and none of them have ever been hurt with clipped wings, BUT when they haven't had clipped wings I've had one break a small piece of her cere off in the center from crashing into a covered window too many times, and I just recently had a baby budgie get his beak broken from crashing into a window when he was realeased from the cage for the very first time. (he is just about completly healed now and is fine)
+I've clipped all my birds wings, and none of them have ever been hurt with clipped wings, BUT when they haven't had clipped wings I've had one break a small piece of her cere off in the center from crashing into a covered window too many times, and I recently had a baby budgie get his beak broken from crashing into a window when he was realeased from the cage for the very first time. (he is just about completly healed now and is fine).

 Another thing to do to get them used to your hands being in the cage and get used to you (keep in mind not all tips work because all birds are different what works for one may not work for another)

-Talk to the bird before you put your hand in the cage to change the food/water/clean the cage, tell him/her what you are going to be doing, Also do this the entire time your hands on in the cage.
+Talk to the bird before you put your hand in the cage to change the food/water/clean the cage, tell him/her what you are going to be doing, Also do this the entire time your hands are in the cage.

 DO NOT RUSH traning/ bonding/TAMING - this only makes the bird more scared of you and in the long run defeats the entire purpose.

 Remember : Patience is the key to a happy, Tame, trained bird!

-Last edited by louara; 11-01-2010 at 02:46 AM.
+Last edited by FaeryBee; 06-27-2015 at 08:51 PM.